jetsetwilly1/Drm.Documentation/drm.Documentation/tutorials/fetch-data-to-support-deployments.md

 ---
 uid: fetch-data-support-deployments
+author: Stuart Elcocks
+date: 28/03/2023
+title: Fetch data using queries when deploying DRM Templates to your Dynamics environment
+description: When deploying to your Dynamics 365 environment, it is possible to fetch data using queries inside your DRM Template.
+This allows you to update entities based on data that is only known when the template is deployed.
+Take a look at the queries block in detail and work through some of the examples.
 ---

-# Fetch Data using queries when deploying to your target environment
+# Fetch data using queries when deploying DRM Templates to your Dynamics environment

 When deploying to your target environment, it is possible to fetch data using queries.
-This allows you to update entities based on data that is only known at runtime.
+This allows you to update entities based on data that is only known when the template is deployed.

 To do this, you can add a "queries" block in your template, give the query a name, and specify the entity and filter.
 The filter should be written in OData format.